FranckFreiburger/http-vue-loader/README.md

 However, for production, I recommend to use [webpack module bundler](https://webpack.github.io/docs/) with [vue-loader](https://github.com/vuejs/vue-loader), see also [why Vue.js doesn't support templateURL](https://vuejs.org/2015/10/28/why-no-template-url/).
 Note also that `http-vue-loader` only supports text/x-template for `<template>`, text/javascript for `<script>` and text/css for `<style>`

+## Caveat

+Due to a lake of suitable API in Google Chrome and Internet Explorer, syntax errors in the `<script>` section are only reported on FireFox.

 ## Credits

 [Franck Freiburger](https://www.franck-freiburger.com)